Over the last five years, more than 35,000 new beds have come into operation in student accommodation

 INFORMA's DBK Sectoral Observatory recently published these insights in the 'Student Accommodation' Special Basic Report.

-Madrid, 17 February 2026.- According to INFORMA's (Cesce's subsidiary) DBK Sectoral Observatoryâa leading provider of business, financial, sectoral, and marketing information in Spain and Portugalâat the end of 2025, 1,169 student accommodation sites were operating in Spain, with 132,335 beds.
-Most were residential colleges, with 1,005 sites and 112,029 beds, while halls of residence totalled 164 sites and 20,306 beds.
+Madrid, 17 February 2026.- According to INFORMA's (Cesce's subsidiary) DBK Sectoral Observatory—a leading provider of business, financial, sectoral, and marketing information in Spain and Portugal—at the end of 2025, 1,169 student accommodation sites were operating in Spain, offering 132,335 beds.
+Most are residential colleges, with 1,005 sites and 112,029 beds, while halls of residence totalled 164 sites and 20,306 beds.

-In 2025, the number of sites rose by 22 and total bed capacity increased by 7,656, extending the sharp growth trend seen in recent years.
+In 2025, the number of sites rose by 22 and total bed capacity increased by 7,656, extending the strong growth trend seen in recent years.
 Over the last five years, the number of sites increased by over one hundred and the number of beds by more than 35,000.

-Madrid stands out as the leading region, accounting for 21.7% of total beds.
-It is followed by Andalusia (17.0%), Catalonia (16.6%), and Castile and León (11.9%).
+Madrid stood out as the leading region, accounting for 21.7% of total beds.
+It was followed by Andalusia, with 17.0%, Catalonia, with 16.6%, and Castile and León (11.9%).

-The sector is showing increasing concentration: the top five entities, considering both public and private entities, accounted for 28.3% of bed capacity in 2025 (26.4% in 2024); the top ten, 37.4% (34.4% in 2024).
+The sector showed rising concentration, with the top five entities, considering both public and private entities, accounting for 28.3% of bed capacity in 2025 (26.4% in 2024).
+This share rose to 37.4% (34.4% in 2024) for the top ten.

 In the coming fiscal years, the residential colleges sector will continue to consolidate as an attractive investment target, due to the persistence of a significant mismatch between available capacity and demand for accommodation.